CristianRobayna/airbnb-price-analysis-zurich/README.md

 ### 6. **Percentage of Bedrooms per Zone**

 - The analysis showed varying distributions of listings with different numbers of bedrooms across Zurich.
 This insight helps understand the general accommodation offerings in each zone.

+## Visualizations

+The Power BI report contains the following key visualizations:

+- **Map Visualizations** for price and accommodation distribution across the 12 districts.
+- **Bar Charts** comparing average prices by property type and area.
+- **Line Graphs** showing price trends over time.
+- **Heat Maps** illustrating pricing patterns across Zurich zones.
+- **Pie Charts** representing bedroom distribution across areas.

+## Future Enhancements

+- **Dynamic Price Prediction:** Implement machine learning algorithms to predict future pricing trends based on variables like location, property type, and seasonality.
+- **Guest Feedback Analysis:** Integrate guest reviews to assess how guest satisfaction impacts pricing, especially for highly-rated listings.
+- **Comparison with Other Cities:** Expand the analysis to include comparison with Airbnb pricing in other Swiss cities or international locations.

+## Contribution

+Contributions are welcome!
+If you have suggestions or improvements for this analysis, feel free to open an issue or submit a pull request.

+## Acknowledgments

+- Thanks to [Inside Airbnb](https://insideairbnb.com/zurich/) for providing the dataset.
+- Thanks to Power BI for enabling intuitive data visualization.
+- Data preprocessing tools in Power Query and DAX were instrumental in transforming the raw data for analysis.